LobellLab/GEDI-S2_tall_short_global_map/README.md

 # Annual field-scale maps of tall and short crops at the global scale using GEDI and Sentinel-2

-This repo contains code that walks through key steps to create and validate the GEDI-S2 Tall/Short crop Global maps.
+This repo contains code that walks through key steps to create the GEDI-S2 Tall/Short crop Global maps.
 These maps classify cropland as either a tall or short crop at global scale from 2019 to 2021 at 10m resolution.

 An interecative map is available as [[Earth Engine App](https://stefania.users.earthengine.app/view/gedi-s2tallshortcropmap)]